Anachoretic/Asus-TUF-Linux/optimization-and-troubleshooting/monitoring-tools.md

 Usage:
 Type btop in the terminal to launch the monitor or use the app.

-## 2. In-Game / Overlay Performance Monitor
+## 2. In-Game / Overlay Performance Monitor:
 Overlay monitors show system stats directly on top of games or GPU-heavy apps, so you can track FPS, temperatures, CPU/GPU load, and more without leaving your game.
 This helps you spot performance issues right away.